 Another trick to remember is not all grades of wood are equal.
 A common practice in the industry is to substitute a cheaper grade of wood.
 A company may tell you they use poplar and promote it as superior but then use the #1 common grade, which is cheaper for them.
 The #1 & #2 common grades will have more knots, imperfections, and curvature.
 It may also not be properly pre-treated to prevent further movement in the wood, which can later translate into warping.
 We promote and actually use FAS and Select grades of North American kiln dried woods.
 Chances are, if you base your purchase on who has the lowest estimate, you will get what you pay for, which is the lowest grade of the wood.

 You always get the REAL wood you order!

-Additionally, there are suppliers within the industry selling companies, designers and builders imported, untested woods and claiming that they are real Poplar or Basswood, both in ready-to-assemble components and ready-to-install form.
+Additionally, there are suppliers within the industry selling companies, designers and builders imported, untested woods and claiming that they are real poplar or basswood, both in ready-to-assemble components and ready-to-install form.
 How do we know?
 Because they’ve approached us.
-What this means is that there are companies telling you they use American wood and have no clue that they are really giving their customers an unknown type of imported wood instead.
+This means that companies are telling you they use American wood and have no clue that they are really giving their customers an unknown type of imported wood instead.
 Or maybe they do?
 At Elite Shutters, you always get the REAL wood you order!

 Here’s a tip: